chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 * Now run `Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))` (this will get Chocolatey installed and it is what you see at https://chocolatey.org/install).
 It also makes choco available in that current shell.
 * C4B / MSP / TRIAL: Obtain the `chocolatey.license.xml` from the email sent from the Chocolatey team and save the license file to `c:\choco-setup\files` so we can use it here and on the offline machines.
 * TRIAL: grab a copy of the two nupkgs from the email.
 If you don't have that email with the download links, request it from whoever provided you the trial license.
 Save those two packages to `c:\choco-setup\packages`.
-* C4B / MSP / TRIAL: Run this command `New-Item $env:ChocolateyInstall\license -Type Directory -Force` - this creates the license directory.
+* C4B / MSP / TRIAL: Run this command `New-Item $env:ChocolateyInstall\license -ItemType Directory -Force` - this creates the license directory.
 * C4B / MSP / TRIAL: Copy the license file ("chocolatey.license.xml") into that folder that was just created.
 Run `Copy-Item "$env:SystemDrive\choco-setup\files\chocolatey.license.xml" $env:ChocolateyInstall\license\chocolatey.license.xml -Force`.
 * C4B / MSP / TRIAL: Verify the license is recognized - run choco.
 You should see something like "Chocolatey v0.10.8 Business".
 You may also see an error about installing something.
 Ignore that for now.
 * C4B / MSP: Run `choco upgrade chocolatey.extension -y` (it will have what looks like an error, but that is fine, it is considered a warning and will clear up as soon as this package finishes installing)